nikitavoloboev/data/sharing/my-workflow.md

 # My Workflow

-I try to be methodical in working and doing things.
-And I use the best tools and workflows that work for me to achieve my goals.

 ## Life

 - [Rules](../focusing/rules.md) - Grounds me into focusing on what I find important in life and cutting out the waste.